-Just think; if you had a CNC router you could start on the Original Twist 3-wheeler, make some furniture, maybe even earn a good living with contract work.
+Just think; if you had a CNC router you could make all sorts of lovely things, maybe even earn a good living with contract work.

 I’d like to continue in this spirit but head towards something much bigger and heavier without increasing the cost to anywhere as much as that of a professionally made router.

 Size: In order to machine round the outside of an 8’x4’ sheet, or bigger, we’ll need a long and strong X-axis.
-A heavy steel RSJ should resist the tendency to sag under the weight of two 4.5kW router motors and two drills.
-Of course a machine that holds multiple tools is ultra productive but also very expensive.
-We can get to two router motors and two drills pretty cheaply with the tipping tool holder concept.
-More details here https://originaltwist.com/2015/01/31/cnc-router-slide-box-and-tool-changer/
+A heavy steel RSJ will resist the tendency to sag under the weight of two 4.5kW router motors and two drills.
+Of course a machine that holds multiple tools is ultra productive but also very expensive; usually that is.

 Torsional rigidity is not a strong point but is easily enhanced by welding a heavy tube or two inside one of the webs.
 Steel can pick up vibration so filling a tube with heavy chain and oil will make a cheap but effective damper.
 You only get really smooth finishes on a machine that is well damped.